JoyelS/Empire/README.md

 It's not too complicated we'll have to start working on our C++ to code the modules though.

 I don't know how to divide up the work, you'll have to decide what modules to take.

+UPDATE: 8th of Feb, SHOP now working, only hunt has no functionality.
+All modules can and should be upgraded.